How real-time data can improve machines

 Dashboard software visualises the machine data for operators to keep an eye on what’s going on.
 Examples of real-time data streaming and plotting in dashboards are used for monitoring machine state, batch processing in warehousing, energy data consumption or in sorting lines.

-Data visualisation, from big data, makes real-time data analytics easier and more comprehensible.
-Any malfunction or deviation is a signal for improving the machine, replacing defective parts or changing configuration settings to speed it up or slow it down.
+Data visualisation, from big data, makes real-time data analytics and condition monitoring easier and more comprehensible.
+Any malfunction or deviation is a signal for improving the machine, replacing wear and tear parts or changing configuration settings to speed it up or slow it down.